-Other than the item noted above, there are no new accounting pronouncements not yet effective or adopted during the three months ended March 31, 2024 that the Company believes have a significant impact, or potentially significant impact, to its condensed financial statements.
+Other than the items noted above, there are no new accounting pronouncements not yet effective or adopted in the current year that the Company believes have a significant impact, or potentially significant impact, to its condensed financial statements.

 3. User Redemption Liability Extinguishment